syncfusion-content/ej2-react-docs/ej2-react/rich-text-editor/getting-started.md

 ---
 layout: post
-title: Getting started with React Rich text editor component | Syncfusion
+title: Getting started with React Rich Text Editor Component | Syncfusion
-description:  Checkout and learn about Getting started with React Rich text editor component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about getting started with React Rich Text Editor component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started
+# Getting started with React Rich Text Editor Component

 This section explains the steps to create a simple Rich Text Editor and demonstrates the basic usage of the RTE component.